subdiff/subdiff.org/content/blog/2021/window-kindergarten.md

 that use different buffer configurations, for example the video view of a media player and other controls around it.

-:img-cap{src="assets/2021-02-19-subsurfaces.png" cap="Weston provides demos like this one, which tests subsurfaces."}
+:img-cap{src="assets/2021-02-19-subsurfaces.png" cap='Weston provides demos like this one, which tests subsurfaces.' effect='shadow'}

 We talked a lot about language when we looked at X11.
 The situation is much better on Wayland.